codebender828/jbakebwa.dev/pages/_posts/published-chakra.md

 We immediately hit it off!
 Segun and I were bursting with ideas in those first calls.
 We'd promise each other to talk for 1 hour and they'd turn into 3 - 4 hour Zoom calls.
 I was really excited that we shared a lot of similar values and that was when we decided to merge these two projects into one!
 Besides, I think that having a bigger community regardless of whether we have more opportunities for people to contribute and learn from each other!

-I felt to wrote about what inspired this project in the first place:
+I felt compelled to write about what inspired this project in the first place:

 ## Why build it?